 “African” describes art from the diverse continent of Africa from 500 BC to the present.
-The museum's African art collection features masks, sculptures, headdresses, textiles, and objects from a variety of regions, cultures, and countries.
+The Museum’s African art collection features masks, sculptures, headdresses, textiles, and objects from a variety of regions, cultures, and countries.
 Masterpieces include a refined cast-metal head of a king from the Court of Benin, and a Fang culture reliquary figure that inspired early-20th-century artists.
 Many artworks were created to reinforce the rank and prestige of rulers, or to indicate status.
 Others honor ancestors.
-The African galleries of the MFAH were expanded and redesigned in 2010.
+The African galleries of the MFAH were expanded and redesigned in 2010 and 2015.

 “Oceanic” refers to native cultures of Australia, New Zealand, and the South Pacific islands.
 The ocean has shaped these peoples and their art.
 Many works were fashioned from wood and plant fibers like reeds, and adorned with paint, feathers, and shells.
 Precious objects were also carved from stone.
 These peoples believed the universe was governed by invisible natural forces appeased by ritual and art.
 Ancestors were revered.
-The artworks in the museum's collection of Oceanic art are distinguished by visually potent designs.
-In 2008, the MFAH expanded its display of Oceanic objects.
+The artworks in the Museum’s collection of Oceanic art are distinguished by visually potent designs.

-“Native American” describes the art of diverse cultures of North America.
-The collection includes ceramics, kachina dolls, watercolors, textiles, baskets, masks, and silver jewelry dating from 2000 B.C. to the 1950s.
-The collection includes works from the Apache, Kwakiutl, and Tlingit cultures.
-Artworks of the Pueblo cultures of northern Arizona and New Mexico given by Houston philanthropist Miss Ima Hogg are the collection’s strength.
-In 2006 and 2008, the MFAH opened two galleries in the Caroline Wiess Law Building dedicated to the permanent display of Native American art.
+“Native American” describes the art of the diverse cultures of North America.
+The collection includes ceramics, kachina dolls, watercolors, textiles, baskets, masks, and silver jewelry dating from 2000 BC to the 1950s.
+The collection includes works from the Apache, Kwakwaka’wakw, and Tlingit cultures.
+Artworks of the Pueblo cultures of northern Arizona and New Mexico given by Houston philanthropist Ima Hogg are the collection’s strength.
+In 2015, the MFAH redesigned the Native American gallery.

-Houston collector and philanthropist Alfred C. Glassell, Jr. (1913–2008), dedicated his life to the pursuit of excellence and betterment of the community.
-His passion for collecting began in childhood.
-From stamps he learned the geography of the world and developed an interest in and appreciation of diverse cultures.
-He was fascinated by gold art objects and, like the early cultures that fashioned them, valued gold not for its intrinsic value but for its spiritual meaning.
-He had a courageous and original eye, seeking artworks of diverse peoples long before they achieved popular acclaim.
-His great hope was that these remarkable collections would benefit the public, bringing beauty and understanding into the lives of generations to come.
+Houston collector and philanthropist Alfred C. Glassell, Jr. (1913–2008) dedicated his life to the pursuit of excellence and betterment of the community.
+He was fascinated by gold art objects and, like the early cultures that fashioned them, valued gold not for its monetary value but for its spiritual meaning.
 He gifted and bequeathed his extensive collections, the labor and love of a lifetime, to the MFAH.
 His pioneer spirit, longevity, and generosity will be forever remembered through his legacy: the Glassell Collections of African, Indonesian, and Pre-Columbian Gold.